haltcase/strat/readme.md

 // -> 'Average Joe rolled his eyes.'
 ```

-Note that all arguments are passed as strings, so you'll need to parse them
+Note that all arguments are passed as strings, so you'll have to parse them
-as needed if you need, for example, a number or boolean.
+appropriately if you need, for example, a number or boolean.

 However, you can use `_` to pass the falsy `null` value in the argument list: